ElijahLeeMorgan/JobMarket/docs/modelling_report.md

 - Objective: Our project aimed to rank similarity of job descriptions to degree descriptions while improving job matching accuracy via Machine Learning technologies.
 - Technological Backbone: We choose the paraphrase-multilingual-MiniLM-L12-v2 model developed by the Association for Computational Linguistics due to it's cross-lingual capabilites while maintaing a high degree of accuracy.

-- Matching program and job descriptions via a LLM.
+- Matching program and job descriptions via cosinus similarity.
-- Jobs.ch provided all our data on Tech jobs in the Zurich reigon.
+- Jobs.ch provided all our data on Tech jobs in the Zurich/Schaffhausen reigon.
 - Independant varibles: Company, Salary (if applicable), Workload, Job Description, Degree Description, Degree Requirements.
 - Dependant varibles: Predicted Salaries (if applicable), Similarity Score, Job Ranking